How an old arrangement became ‘Skinny Kid’, my lead song

 Despite the fantastic chemistry with the drummer, I parted ways with the band a few weeks later.
 However, I was smart enough to keep the source files of that complex arrangement.

-After stripping away all the original guitars and melodies, I rewrote the piece with a different groove, similar bass and keyboard parts on an entirely different chord structure.
-It was a solid backbone for something new and exciting.
+After stripping away all the original guitars, I rewrote the piece with a different groove, similar bass and keyboard parts on a new chord structure.
+It was a solid backbone for something that I found exciting.

-I added an old piano sequence from my years as a composer for video games.
+I blended in a piano sequence from my years as a composer for video games.
 Originally written just before 9/11 happened, it fit beautifully.

-The events around the attacks obsessed me for a long time.
-Along with most people, I’ve experienced that dreadful day on live television.
-I wanted to make this new music go along with some of the original live commentaries.
-I changed the piano progression, added a tom/timpani roll in anticipation for the choruses and wrote a solo.
-Finally, I sampled the audio from the footage shot around the WTC while the events unfolded.
+I enhanced the piano progression, added a tom roll in anticipation for the choruses and wrote a guitar solo.
+Finally, I sampled the audio from the footage shot around the WTC where the events unfolded.

-The song, now titled Nine Eleven, went on to become the first single and lead song for my album, Skinny Kid.
+The song, then re-titled Nine Eleven, went on to become the first single and lead song for my album, Skinny Kid.

 Since I wrote the song during different time frames, it went through a diverse set of software and tools.

-- I made the backbone of the first arrangement using Logic Pro 7.
+- 👨🏻💻 I created the first arrangement with Logic Pro 7.

-- The piano parts, added from my past work as a game sound designer were recorded with a Yamaha Clavinova on Cubase VST 4, in 2001.
+- 🎹 The piano was recorded with a Yamaha Clavinova on Cubase VST 4.

-- The song was rewritten as Skinny Kid and fully produced using Logic Pro X.
+- 👨🏻💻 Rewritten as Skinny Kid and produced using Logic Pro X.

-- I use a multi-bus compression template inspired by Michael Brauer’s mix technique, employing plug-ins from Waves and Soundtoys.
+- 🎛 I used a multi-buss template inspired by Michael Brauer’s mix technique.

 I’m in Berlin.
 After boarding the S-Bahn 1 to Oranienburg, I relive the decades that followed World War II.
 A few miles away, the concentration camp where my grandfather was held prisoner by the Nazi.
 It’s not easy to try figuring what his ordeal might have been before he managed to escape in the spring of 1945.